foundanerror/Foundanerror-Class-Notes/docs/Notes/Lesson0.md

-Hello, in this class we will be covering the basic information about computer programming. kksddfsdfasdfsdfasdf
+ Today we will be discussing the basics of computer programming.